narthur/beeminder-wiki/wiki/tutorials.md

 *   Click the bump on the right side of the RSS module to add a new module.
 *   This time select "Beeminder" from the menu that appears.
 *   Select "Create a Datapoint."
-*   If you haven't already connected Beeminder to your Integromat account, click the "Add" button next to the "Connection" field.
+*   If you haven't already connected Beeminder to your Make.com account, click the "Add" button next to the "Connection" field.
 *   A new dialog will appear requesting your Beeminder auth token.
-Copy your auth token [from this url][5] into the auth token field in Integromat.
+Copy your auth token [from this url][5] into the auth token field in Make.com.
 *   Click "Continue."
 *   If the connection was successful, addition fields should appear underneath the "Connection" field.
 *   Select your desired goal in the "Goal" field.